-The expression of the quasi-time reversal $\phi$ is somewhat complicated at the first sight.
-However, the intuitive meaning of $\phi$ is rather clear.
-Under quasi-time reversal, a continuous path $w$ is taken time reversal between $g_{\tau}(w)$ and $\tau(w)$ and is continuously spliced when needed (see Figure \ref{reversal}(b)).
+The definition of the quasi-time-reversal is somewhat complicated at first glance, but its intuitive implication is rather clear.
+Under the quasi-time-reversal, a continuous path $w$ is taken time reversal between $g_{\tau}(w)$ and $\tau(w)$ and is continuously spliced when needed (see Figure \ref{reversal}).

-The quasi-time reversal $\phi$ is not natural if it is regarded as a transformation on $\mathbb{W}$.
-In fact, the expression of $\phi$ becomes much simpler if it is regarded as a transformation on $\mathbb{W}(S^1)$, the Winner space on the unit circle $S^1$.
-Specifically, Let